|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Omori POW Camp was constructed on a man-made island to isolate prisoners.
-Located off Tokyo, Omori-ku, Iriarai-machi in Japan.
+Omori POW Camp was constructed on a man-made island in Tokyo Bay at Omori-ku, Iriarai-machi near Tokyo in Japan.
 Also known as "Omori Camp", Omori Headquarters Camp" or "Tokyo Base Camp #1" or "Tokyo Main Camp".

-Omori Camp was built on a man made island.
-The camp was built by labor from Shinagawa Camp, completed by July 20, 1943.
+Omori Camp was built on a man made island surrounded by Tokyo Bay.
+The camp was built by labor from Shinagawa Camp and completed by July 20, 1943.

 Operated by the Japanese as a POW Camp for Allied prisoners of war.
 Known to the Japanese as Tokyo Base Camp #1, Tokyo Main Camp (Omori) or Nippon Tsuun.
 Also known as Omori prisoner camp.
 After Japan's surrender the Omori was liberated in September 1945.